Overtime methods

 The overtime types you create can then be added to the agreement template via the "Select overtime method" drop-down list.
 This means that different agreement templates may have completely different additional hours and overtime calculations:

 NOTE : IF you are using minus time as an overtime method.
-This method should always be the first one to be calculated to make sure that the outcome is counted correctly.
-If not placed on top there is a risk hat minus time is calculated incorrectly since other overtime methods defined as "count upwards" will affect the generation.
+This method should often be the first one to be calculated to make sure that the outcome is counted correctly.
+If not placed on top there is a risk that minus time is calculated incorrectly since other overtime methods defined as "count upwards" will affect the generation.

 Click here to read more information about how to configure and work with overtime methods.